 Time to re:Invent ourselves again!

 AWS‘s annual conference, re:Invent, is just around the corner.
 Hands up who is excited?
-This year would have been RedBear’s seventh visit to re:Invent, held in Las Vegas.
-Unfortunately, travel restrictions mean that we will be following from afar.
-Every year, the even gets bigger and better and every year AWS announce a whole swag of new and exciting innovations.
-This year, the event is spread across four casinos across the Strip so plan your schedule carefully.
+This year will be RedBear’s 8th visit to re:Invent, held in Las Vegas.
+Every year, the event gets bigger and better and every year AWS announce a whole swag of new and exciting innovations.
+It’s morphed somewhat from our first trip in 2013 with 7 000 attendees!
+This year, the event is spread across 6 casinos along the Strip so plan your schedule carefully.

-Normally, it’s a fair investment of our time and money and, coming from Down Under, it’s an exhausting week.
+It’s a fair investment of our time and money (have you seen flight prices recently?) and, coming from Down Under, it’s an exhausting week.
 Since we have been attending for a number of years, we like to think that we have become pretty good at getting the most out of the week.
 For those on the ground, here are our top pro tips for surviving the week that is re:Invent.

 Right outside the exhibition centre in the Venetian you will find Espressamente illy.
 If you can fight your way past the hordes of Aussies and Kiwis, you will find yourself a quite drinkable brew.
 Just don’t look at the bill.
 Just hand over the credit card and smile.
 It will be worth it.

 As a backup, pack your aeropress (and make sure you hotel has a kettle)!

 What America lacks in coffee it more than makes up for in beer!
 Forget about all the mass produced Bud and the like, there is some damn fine beer and lots of it all over the country.
 The Yardhouse, near the Linq, is the place to go.
 Your challenge is to sample every beer they have.
 There are alot on tap, over a hundred at the last count.
 If you run out, they also have bottles and cider.

 The food is pretty good too (and plentiful).